YaoQ/weather-station/README.md

 ![](images/config1.png)

 * Click the button **configure WiFi**
-* Select your WiFi AP which you want to connect and enter your WiFi password.
+* Select your WiFi AP which you want to connect and enter your WiFi password
-* If connecting failed, you can go to the same website to configure it again.
+* If connecting failed, you can go to the same website to configure it again

 ![](images/lcd1.png)

 * Short press the button on the weather station and it will turn on the backlight of LCD
-* Long press the button and it will change the display information.
+* Long press the button and it will change the display information

 ![](images/lcd2.png)
 ![](images/lcd3.png)